 - 1 12 oz. can evaporated milk

-- 1 lb jumbo lump crab meat, picked over for shells and cartilage
+- 1 lb lump crab meat picked over for shells and cartilage

 - Melt the butter in a large skillet over medium-high heat.